1712n/wall-e/src/prompt/markdown/improve_worker.md

 - Prioritize simplicity, efficiency, and security.
 - Use TypeScript's type inference where possible, but add explicit type annotations for complex data structures to ensure type safety and data integrity.

 **Critical:** Output the improved code within `<generated_code>` tags.
-Only include plain TypeScript code within these tags—do not include any markdown backticks or additional formatting.
+Only include plain TypeScript code within these tags - do not include any markdown backticks or additional formatting.